microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     either provided as the `"name"` in the global list of actions, or the generated name if no `name` was provided)
   - The icon for this entry will similarly re-use the action's `icon`.
-* `"type": "matchProfile"`: Expands to all the profiles that match a given regex.
-This lets the user easily specify a whole collection of profiles for a folder, without needing to add them all manually.
-  - `"on"`: One of `"name"`, `"commandline"` or `"source"`, used to identify the property of the profile to match against.
-  - `"match"`: a regex to string compare the given `on` with.
 * `"type":"remainingProfiles"`: This is a special type of entry that will be expanded to contain one `"type":"profile"` entry for every profile that was not already listed in the menu.
 This will allow users to add one entry for